cesare4444/DCNO-ICLR2024/README.md

 ##  Training
 Please put all the datasets into the ./data folder.

-Run the 'ex_darcy.py' to reproduce the  darcy flow experiment with resolution = 256 by
+Run the 'ex_darcy.py' to reproduce the  darcy flow forward experiment by
 ```train
 python ex_darcy.py
 ```

-Run the 'ex_trigonometric.py' to reproduce the multiscale trigonometric coefficients experiment with resolution = 256 by
+Run the 'ex_trigonometric.py' to reproduce the multiscale trigonometric coefficients forward experiment by
 ```train
 python ex_trigonometric.py
 ```